Ocean Legacy Foundation

 Education and Policy are upstream efforts that prevent plastics and other waste from reaching our oceans and waterways.
 Infrastructure and Cleanup are downstream initiatives that seek to remove plastics from our oceans and shorelines, and process them for reintroduction into the plastic circular economy.

-The field trip will occur primarily outdoors at our Plastic Pollution Emergency Response recycling facility located in Steveston Harbour in Richmond.
+The field trip will occur primarily outdoors at our Plastic Pollution Emergency Response recycling facility located at Steveston Harbour in Richmond.
 Ours is the first and only facility that collects marine plastics from a wide variety of sources to recover what was considered waste and turns it back into reusable plastic.
-Sources include: our own cleanup expeditions on coastal waters and shorelines, the Ocean Legacy network of Ocean Plastic Depots across the province, used marine/fishing gear, materials collected by other non-profit cleanup organizations and marine industrial businesses.
+Sources include: our own cleanup expeditions on coastal waters and shorelines, the Ocean Legacy network of Ocean Plastic Depots across BC and Atlantic Canada, used marine/fishing gear, ghost gear, materials collected by other non-profit cleanup organizations and marine industrial businesses.

-The tour offers the opportunity to understand the process used to take recovered marine plastic and convert it back into high-grade 100% post-consumer processed plastic pellets for use in the manufacturing of new, value-added, durable products as part of the circular economy.
-Ultimately, the goal of the field trip is to foster understanding of what is considered waste and how much of what we use is, in fact, recyclable/recoverable.
-Students watch ocean plastic waste transform into materials that have economic value and that serve as valuable resources.
+The tour offers an opportunity to see the process used to convert recovered marine plastic back into high-grade 100% post-consumer processed plastic pellets for use in the manufacturing of durable products as part of the circular economy.
+Ultimately, the goal of the field trip is to foster understanding of the plastic pollution crisis and circular economy principles: what is considered waste, how much of what consumers use daily is actually recyclable/recoverable, and to provide students with hands-on interaction with marine debris.
+Students develop awareness of their own plastic consumption habits, and ways they can take direct action to become part of the solution.
+Students will see the transformation of ocean plastic waste into new resources that have economic value.

 Fieldtrip structure:

-- Walk the facility perimeter to see the equipment and portions of the recovery process
+• Walk the facility perimeter to see the equipment and portions of the recovery process

-- Watch ocean plastics recycling in action
+• Watch ocean plastics recycling in action

-- Identify resin codes
+• Identify resin codes

-- Sort items you see and use at home: a large bag of ocean-recovered plastic materials will be emptied to engage all students in an interactive sorting activity that demonstrates what types of commonly used plastics end up in the ocean.
-This prompts students consider their consumption habits and connects cause and effect of reduced consumption and proper disposal
+• Sort items you see and use at home: a large bag of ocean-recovered plastic materials will be emptied to engage all students in an interactive sorting activity that demonstrates what types of commonly used plastics end up in the ocean.
+This prompts students to consider their consumption habits and connects cause and effect of reduced consumption and proper disposal

-- See benches and lumber made from ocean-recovered plastic
+• See benches and lumber made from ocean-recovered plastic

 What to bring:

-- Work gloves for sorting
+• Work gloves for sorting

-- Closed-toe shoes are required for safety
+• Closed-toe shoes are required for safety

-- Snacks
+• Snacks

-- Water bottle (can be refilled with filtered water on-site if needed)
+• Water bottle (can be refilled with filtered water on-site if needed)

 One single stall/private washroom is available on site.